Working in Market - Japan

 - Retail Division and Retail Shops, which sell travel directly to consumers via retail shops.
 These shops sell packages produced by the in-house wholesale division as well as packages produced by other agencies.

-- Online Sales Division, which sell travel directly to consumers via online.
+- Online Sales Division, which sells travel directly to consumers online.
 They sell packages produced by the in-house wholesale division.
-There has been Some significant revolution in Dynamic Package over the web-based platform.
+There have been significant developments in Dynamic Packages (pricing is dynamic) based on supply and demand using web-based platforms.

-- Second Level Agencies: These agencies sell international and domestic products which have been produced by wholesaler.
+- Second Level Agencies: These agencies sell international and domestic products which have been produced by wholesalers.
 They do not package or wholesale international products.

-- Third Level Agencies: These retail travel agencies sell international and domestic packages produced by wholesaler and second level agencies.
+- Third Level Agencies: These retail travel agencies sell international and domestic packages produced by wholesalers and domestic products packaged by second-level agencies.
 They do not have wholesale or packaging departments.

 Online